 Any companies and individuals that provide professional services or advice need E&O insurance.
 Examples include doctors, lawyers, financial planners, insurance brokers, engineering firms, and so on.
 E&O insurance can cover the claim settlements up to the amount pre-determined in the insurance contract.
 It usually covers court costs as well, which can probably be very high.

 For example, an investment management firm made a mistake while calculating portfolio attribution metrics.
 It led to a wrong asset allocation decision and thus an investment loss.
-Clients can charge the firm for the loss.
-If the investment firm’s taken out a robust E&O insurance policy, the insurance company will cover the legal expense and the damage settlements.
+Clients could claim damages from the firm for the loss.
+If the investment firm had taken out a robust E&O insurance policy, the insurance company would have covered the legal expense and the damage settlements.